paweljakubas/j-random-matrices/chapters/algebra.md

 ```
 In the first three examples we picked 6 numbers from the set {0,1,2,3,4,5}, the next two 10 numbers from the same set.
 In the last example, we picked 6 numbers from the set {1,2,3,4,5,6}.
 But what if we want to choose the set in completely arbitrary way?
-Then we can exploit selecting we already mastered:
+Well, we can exploit selecting capability we have already mastered:
 ```
    domain=: _1 1
    ( 10 ?@$ #domain) { domain